On the Connection between Local Attention and Dynamic Depth-wise Convolution: Related Work

-\textbf{Convolution vs Transformer.} The study in~\cite{CordonnierLJ20} shows that a multi-head self-attention layer can simulate a convolutional layer by taking into consideration the linear projection conducted on values, and with specific conditions, e.g., well-designed relative positional embeddings and losing the dynamic weight scheme.
-Differently, our analysis and comparison do not need the linear projection conducted on values, and the connections are discussed for local attention with depth-wise convolution other than normal convolution.
-In~\cite{Jean19}, the mathematical connection (in terms of the tensor form) between convolution and attention is presented.
+\textbf{Convolution vs Transformer.} The study in~\citep{CordonnierLJ20} shows that a multi-head self-attention layer can simulate a convolutional layer by developing additional carefully-designed relative positional embeddings with~\emph{the attention part dropped}.
+Differently, we connect (dynamic) depth-wise convolution and local self-attention by~\emph{connecting the attention weights for self-attention and the dynamic weights for convolution} (as well as studying weight sharing).
+In~\citep{Jean19}, the mathematical connection (in terms of the tensor form) between convolution and attention is presented.
 The opinion that convolution and attention are essentially about the model complexity control is similar to ours, and we make the detailed analysis and report empirical studies.

-The concurrently-developed work in NLP~\cite{tay2021pretrained} empirically compares lightweight depth-wise convolution~\cite{wu2019pay} to Transformer for NLP tasks, and reaches a conclusion similar to ours for vision tasks: convolution and Transformer obtain on-par results.
+The concurrently-developed work in NLP~\citep{tay2021pretrained} empirically compares lightweight depth-wise convolution~\citep{wu2019pay} to Transformer for NLP tasks, and reaches a conclusion similar to ours for vision tasks: convolution and Transformer obtain on-par results.
 Differently, we attempt to understand why they perform on par from three perspectives: sparse connectivity, weight sharing and dynamic weight, and discuss their similarities and differences.